AhmedEH28/Awesome-Sports-Analytics-AI/Readme.md

 ---

-## 🤝 Contributing
+## 🤝 Contribution

 Contributions are welcome!
-If you know of a paper, dataset, or competition that belongs here, please open a pull request.
-If you find it usefull please ⭐, THANKS!
+If you know of a paper, dataset, or competition that belongs here, please Contribute and If you find it useful please ⭐, THANKS!
 ---